Kowal Sentry Integration for Magento 2

 releasevalues between events and source maps. - Overly aggressive Replay sampling in production.

-- Disabling checkout and payment masking.
+- Disabling checkout and payment data masking.

 Summary